Quantum Vector Signal Analyzer: Wideband Electric Field Sensing via Motional Raman Transitions: Experimental Details

-All signals for the QVSA interaction are generated using the Sinara ``Phaser" Arbitrary Waveform Generator (AWG).
-The AWG has two coherent outputs, both of which are used to separately address a pair of quadrupolar trapping rods.
-Dipole signals (i.e. $\hat{x}$ terms) and quadrupole signals (i.e. $\hat{x}^{2}$ terms) can be simply generated from the same AWG by setting an inter-channel phase delay of $\pi$ and $0$, respectively.
-Systematic inter-channel phase delays and latencies are coarsely compensated using an oscilloscope, while fine compensation is achieved by sweeping the inter-channel phase and maximizing the measured displacement.
+Signals for the QVSA interaction are generated using the Sinara ``Phaser" Arbitrary Waveform Generator (AWG).
+The AWG has two coherent output channels which are used to separately address a pair of quadrupolar trap electrodes (Fig. \ref{fig:schematic}).
+Dipole tones (i.e. $\hat{x}$ terms) and quadrupole tones (i.e. $\hat{x}^{2}$ terms) can be simply generated from the same AWG by setting an inter-channel phase delay of $\pi$ and $0$, respectively.

-The relative phase of the dipole tone $\phi_{d}$ can be similarly calibrated.
-From \eqref{eq:appendix_a*_displacement_1}, maximal displacement occurs when $\phi_{d} = \phi_{+} = \frac{\phi_{r} + \phi_{b}}{2}$, where $\phi_{r}$ and $\phi_{b}$ are the red and blue sideband phases, respectively.
-Again, we achieve this in practice by sweeping one sideband phase while keeping the other constant and maximizing the resulting displacement.